ImageMagick/Usage-Markdown/basics/index.md

 [![\[IM Output\]](seq_dup_morph.gif)](seq_dup_morph.gif)

-Note however that by mis-using the [Color Morph Operator](../anim_mods/#morph) the images are actually being processed, as such it takes time for morph to actually process the images (producing no change).
-Also the images created will contain actual copies of the original data, and are not simple, memory saving clones.
+Note however that by misusing the [Color Morph Operator](../anim_mods/#morph) the images are actually being processed, as such it takes time for morph to actually process the images (producing no change).
+Also, the images created will contain actual copies of the original data, and are not simple, memory saving clones.

 ### Combining Image Sequence Operations {#seq_combine}